 Net sales for the year ended December 31, 2009 decreased 1.5% to \$2,324.6 million as compared to \$2,359.2 million in 2008.
 The decrease was primarily due to the unfavorable impact of currency fluctuations of \$155.6 million.
 In local currency, net sales for the year ended December 31, 2009 increased 5.1%, as compared to the same period in 2008.
-For the year ended December 31, 2009, net sales in U.S. dollars in our top ten countries including the U.S., Brazil, Taiwan, China, Italy, South Korea, Venezuela and Malaysia increased 7.4%, 12.2%, 28.0%, 5.0%, 5.0%, 6.9% and 30.8%, respectively, as compared to the same period in 2008, while Mexico and Japan, decreased 2.3% and 14.5%, respectively, as compared to the same period in 2008, while Mexico and Japan, decreased 2.5% and 14.5%, respectively, as compared to the same period in 2008, while Mexico and Japan, decreased 2.5% and 14.5%, respectively, as compared to the same period in 2008, while Mexico and Japan, decreased 2.5% and 14.5%, respectively, as compared to the same period in 2008.
-The increase in net sales in markets was mainly due to the successful conversions to daily consumption business models, branding activities and increased distributor recruiting.
+For the year ended December 31, 2009, net sales in U.S. dollars in our top ten countries including the U.S., Brazil, Taiwan, China, Italy, South Korea, Venezuela and Malaysia increased 7.4%, 12.2%, 28.0%, 5.0%, 5.2%, 56.9%, 6.9% and 30.8%, respectively, as compared to the same period in 2008, while Mexico and Japan, decreased 25.3% and 14.5%, respectively, as compared to the same period in 2008.
+The increase in net sales in most of our top markets was mainly due to the successful conversions to daily consumption business models, branding activities and increased distributor recruiting.
 In Mexico, the negative impact of the Value Added Tax, or VAT, that has been levied by the Mexican government on the import and resale of certain nutrition products, which we began collecting from our distributors during the third quarter of 2008 contributed to the decline in net sales and distributor and sales leader recruiting.
 In Japan, lower net sales were mainly due to decline in distributor recruiting.